-By enabling Relevance Search, data in participating entities and attributes in your Dynamics 365 (online) instance will begin syncing to and be stored in an Azure Search index.
+By enabling Relevance Search, data in participating entities and attributes in your Dynamics 365 for Customer Engagement instance will begin syncing to and be stored in an Azure Search index.

 Relevance Search is not enabled by default.
-The system administrator must enable the functionality within a Dynamics 365 (online) instance.
+The system administrator must enable the functionality within a Dynamics 365 for Customer Engagement instance.
 After Relevance Search is enabled, system administrators and customizers have full control over the data that will be synchronized to the Azure Search index.

 System customizers can use the Configure Relevance Search dialog box in Customization Tools to enable specific entities for search and then configure Quick Find views on enabled entities to select the searchable attributes.
-Data changes are synchronized continuously between Dynamics 365 (online) and Azure Search through a secure connection.
+Data changes are synchronized continuously between Dynamics 365 for Customer Engagement and Azure Search through a secure connection.
 Configuration data is encrypted and the required secrets are stored in Azure Key Vault.

 Azure components and services that are involved with Relevance Search functionality are detailed in the following sections.